Featured Psychologists: Mamie Phipps Clark, PhD, and Kenneth Clark, PhD

 Mamie Phipps Clark was born in Hot Springs, Ark., in 1917 (Butler, 2009) and Kenneth Clark was born in 1914 and raised in Harlem, N.Y.
 (Martin, 1994).
 Both obtained their bachelor's and master's degrees from Howard University.
 Influenced by her work with children in an all-black nursery school, Mamie decided to conduct her master’s thesis, "The Development of Consciousness of Self in Negro Pre-School Children" (Butler, 2009).
 Not long after, she met her soon-to-be husband, Kenneth Clark, who partnered with her to extend her thesis research on self-identification in black children.
 This work was later developed into the famous doll experiments that exposed internalized racism and the negative effects of segregation for African-American children (Butler, 2009).

-The Clarks were the first African Americans to obtain their doctoral degrees in psychology from Columbia University.
-Kenneth was the First African American tenured full professor at the City College of New York, the first African American to be president of American Psychological Association and the first African American appointed to the New York State Board of Regents (Martin, 1994).
+The Clarks were the first African-Americans to obtain their doctoral degrees in psychology from Columbia University.
+Kenneth Clark was the First African-American tenured full professor at the City College of New York, the first African-American to be president of American Psychological Association and the first African-American appointed to the New York State Board of Regents (Martin, 1994).

 The Clarks opened their own agency in 1946 called the Northside Center for Child Development.
 This was the first full-time child guidance center offering psychological and casework services to families in the Harlem area.
 There they also continued conducting experiments on racial biases in education (Butler, 2009).